Alfred SafeZone Program

 "The SafeZone program was created to develop, enhance, and maintain environments in workplaces, schools, and other social settings that are culturally competent and supportive to LGBTQ (lesbian, gay, bisexual, transgender and queer) individuals, as well as straight, cisgender people who care about diversity, equality and inclusion."

 Individuals who have successfully completed a SafeZone training will be issued a sticker to be placed in their space to designate it as a SafeZone under their care.
 The sticker distributed from Alfred University training's is displayed at the top of this page.

-Are there trainers for SafeZone available at Alfred University?
+Is there a trainer for SafeZone available at Alfred University?

-Yes, current staff members who went through the Gay Alliance's Train-the-Trainer Certificate Program are:
+Yes!
+A current staff member who went through the Gay Alliance's Train-the-Trainer Certificate Program is:

 - Dr. Brian Saltsman, Director of Student Diversity

 When is training available?